fadullahgungor/Internship/day1.md

 I learnt;

-*how to create a repository.
+*how to create a repository
-*how to start a branch and manage it.
+*how to start a branch and manage it
-*how to pull request and see changes with original branch.
+*how to pull request and see changes with original branch